In investing, one often hears that they should be “properly diversified.” What does that mean?

 My articles about dividend growth investing relate solely to the equity portion of your portfolio.
 The focus is on how to construct a stock portfolio that is designed to meet specific goals, has acceptable risk and reward characteristics, and makes sense to you.

 Even though all the assets in a dividend growth portfolio are in the single asset class stocks, we saw above how you can mitigate risk to your capital and dividend stream by diversifying among a variety of economic sectors, industries, companies with different dividend characteristics, and the like.

 A Word about Price Volatility

-Earlier, I explained why the common definition of risk, which is restricted to the variation in an asset’s price, is too narrow.
-A dividend growth investor needs to expand it out to include risks to the dividend stream.
+Earlier, I explained why the common definition of risk – variation in an asset’s price – is too narrow.
+A dividend growth investor needs to expand the definition to include risks to the dividend stream.

 Nevertheless, portfolio volatility is important.
 Even the most income-centric investor may become unnerved if his or her portfolio drops 20% or 30% in a bear market – even if the income from the portfolio continues to grow.

 Therefore, many dividend growth investors are at least a little interested in the beta of their portfolio.
 Beta is a measure of price volatility compared to the market.

 If “the market” is defined as the S&P 500, then by definition the S&P 500 has a beta of 1.0.
 An asset whose price tends to move less than the S&P 500 has a beta < 1.0, while a portfolio with more volatility has a beta > 1.0.